 San Clemente State Beach has great surf for any level, but if you’re up for a more off-the-beaten-path spot, visit San Onofre State Beach, a favorite surf spot among the Orange County locals.
 After a day of surfing or exploring, nothing beats watching the sunset over the beach from the San Clemente Pier.

 Torrey Pines, an area of San Diego between Del Mar and La Jolla, is my number one recommendation for hikers and for golfers looking to escape San Diego for the day.
-Torrey Pines State Natural Reserve is a piece of rugged Southern California coastline dedicated to habitat preservation and hiking trails.
+Torrey Pines State Natural Reserve is a piece of rugged Southern California coastline dedicated to habitat preservation and some of the best hiking trails in San Diego County.

 Just south of the reserve is the world-famous Torrey Pines Golf Course, which sits atop cliffs that look out over the ocean.
 The golf course hosts the PGA Tour’s Farmers Insurance Open, which occurs annually in January or February.